y3pat/Exploration-into-Recipes-and-Ratings-Dataset/README.md

 The next thing I did was to look at the distribution of the n_steps column.

 <iframe src="assets/n_steps_dist.html" width=800 height=600 frameBorder=0></iframe>

+As seen in the plot, the distribution of the number of steps follows a normal distribution.
+The number of steps for a recipe is generally around seven steps as seen in the plot.

+### Bivariate Analysis

+Once I had looked at individual distributions, I moved on to examining some bi-variate relationships.
+In the plot below, I investigate the relationship between